enralmz/asteroids-game/README.md

 # What is it?

-Little game based on the game Asteroids to practice OOP concepts.
+Little game based on the game Asteroids to practice OOP concepts and git.